rudaondo/Kie-Workbench-Docker/README.md

 ## WildFly Administration Console

 Administration console will be available on the port `9990` of the container.
-The admin user is "wildflyadmin" and the key "wildflypassword"
+The admin user is `wildflyadmin` and the key `wildflypassword`

 ## Kie-Workbench Console